aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 For more details, please refer to [FieldIncludeText Class API reference](https://apireference.aspose.com/words/net/aspose.words.fields/fieldincludetext).
 The code example given below shows how to Add an INCLUDETEXT field using DOM to a Paragraph in Document.

-{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertIncludeTextFieldWithoutDocumentBuilder-InsertIncludeTextFieldWithoutDocumentBuilder.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-Programming with Documents-Working with Fields-InsertFieldIncludeTextWithoutDocumentBuilder.h" >}}

 ### Inserting TOA field into a Document without using DocumentBuilder